 N+1: Cost Effective Automated Transmitter Backup

-To help ensure that broadcasters stay “On Air ” Nautel designs extreme reliability and redundancy into all Nautel transmitters.
-However, for facilities that broadcast multiple programs from a single site, N+1 capability can provide even higher levels of redundancy that is both automated and cost effective.
-Nautel N+1 configurations can support up to six identical main transmitters plus a backup transmitter serving outputs of 300 watts to 40 kilowatts of solid-state power.
+Nautel designs extreme reliability and redundancy into all Nautel transmitters to help ensure that broadcasters stay on air.
+However, for facilities that broadcast multiple programs from a single site, N+1 capability provides even higher levels of redundancy that is automated and cost effective.
+Nautel N+1 configurations support up to six identical main transmitters plus a backup transmitter serving outputs of 300 watts to 40 kilowatts of solid-state power.

 N+1 Solution Features and Advantages